tudelft3d/website/education/msctopics/index.md

 ![](img/triangulation.png){:width="500px"}

-The most common way to do edge-matching or to clean small inconsistencies within and between datasets is to apply snapping (point-to-point or point-to-line).
+The most common way to do merge adjoining datasets from different sources or to clean small inconsistencies within and between datasets is to apply snapping (point-to-point or point-to-line).
-However, simple snapping creates many problems, including topological changes and inconsistencies.
-Snap rounding extends this method in order to give robustness guarantees, but current implementations, such as [the one in CGAL](http://doc.cgal.org/latest/Snap_rounding_2/index.html), are *extremely* slow.
+Snap rounding extends this method in order to give robustness guarantees, like a minimum distance between points or points to lines, but current implementations, such as [the one in CGAL](http://doc.cgal.org/latest/Snap_rounding_2/index.html), are *extremely* slow.
 Related to this, in the project [pprepair](https://github.com/tudelft3d/pprepair), we have previously used a constrained triangulation as a robust method to repair polygons and planar partitions.
 Using this approach topological errors are automatically fixed.
-We therefore believe that using a triangulation as a base structure is an intuitive and efficient way to optimize snap rounding, since we can perform simple snapping and recover from topological errors afterwards.
+We think that using a triangulation as a base structure is an intuitive and efficient way to optimize snap rounding, since we can perform simple snapping and recover from topological errors afterwards.

-The existing prototype ([pprepair](https://github.com/tudelft3d/pprepair) that needs to be extended has been developed in C++, thus the knowledge of C++---or a strong desire to learn it---is necessary.
+The existing prototype ([pprepair](https://github.com/tudelft3d/pprepair) has been developed in C++, and the best libraries are also in C++, so knowledge of C++---or a strong desire to learn it---is necessary.

 **Contact:** [Ken Arroyo Ohori](https://3d.bk.tudelft.nl/ken)